Citrix Printing Guide: How to Solve Your Citrix Printing Problems

 Citrix policies have become such a headache to solve, that system administrators have been physically mapping which print policies overlap other ones to avoid making any mistakes.

-A solution to ignored print policies is to run a test server inside of its own organizational unit and add one policy at a time.
+A solution to ignore print policies is to run a test server inside of its own organizational unit and add one policy at a time.

 There are 2 printer deployment methods and issues you must pick when dealing with Citrix virtualization: